 Denominationalism and the Divided Church

 Perhaps nothing so confuses an investigator of Christianity is the proliferation of its many denominations.
 Non-Christians often just see factions, divisions, and often strife between these denominations.
-Some of them even maintain that they are the “true church” and that all other denominations are just wrong and not “true Christians.”
+Some even maintain that they are the “true church” and that all other denominations are just wrong and not “true Christians.”
 Non-Christians (and many Christians) do not understand why there can not be more ecumenism among Christian denominations.
-Because of this division, many Christians prefer not to call themselves “Christian” but rather “followers of Jesus.”
+Because of this division, many Christians prefer not to call themselves “Christian” but “followers of Jesus.”

 There are also thousands of non-denominational churches that do not belong to any organized denomination.
 Some of these non-denominational churches are the largest churches in America.
 For example, Joel Osteen’s Lakewood Church in Houston TX

-Perhaps the most challenging problem for non-denominational churches is having a sound, Biblically-based doctrine.
+The most challenging problem for non-denominational churches is having a sound, Biblically-based doctrine.
 Unfortunately, non-denominational churches frequently have leaders who did not receive formal training in Christian theology and might develop a doctrine contrary to orthodox Christian belief.
 Possible heretical views become particularly important in religious bodies with a large following or televised ministries with worldwide distribution.
 Unfortunately, many historical incidents of small non-denominational churches have gone off the deep end with their theology and led their congregations astray.

 Some non-denominational churches may also get involved in politics, which is usually not a good practice.
 Politics will undoubtedly alienate some people in the Church who may have different political affiliations and drive them away.
-One of the more unfortunate practices of some non-denominational churches is to become involved in matters totally outside of their purview.
-An example would be the several churches in my local area that have become involved with advocacy of non-approved COVID treatments.
+One of the more unfortunate practices of some non-denominational churches is becoming involved in matters outside of their purview.
+An example would be the several churches in my local area that have become involved with the advocacy of non-approved COVID treatments.
 Political activity outside their expertise seems inadvisable as the church leaders have no specialized training in medical sciences.

 Sometimes denominations can serve as peer reviews of each other.
 Theoretically, each branch or denomination might learn from the strengths and weaknesses of other groups.
-For example, an honest debate on secondary controversial issues such as baptism, the significance of the Lord’s Supper, and eschatology serves to benefit everybody when done with integrity and without strife.
+For example, an honest debate on secondary controversial issues such as baptism, the significance of the Lord’s Supper, and eschatology benefits everybody when done with integrity and without strife.
 This fair-minded critique of each other can help improve all branches and denominations when done correctly.

-Another frequently overlooked advantage of denominationalism is the ability of congregants to move from one be,anch which has become heretical to another with more orthodox teachings.
+Another frequently overlooked advantage of denominationalism is the ability of congregants to move from one branch, which has become heretical, to another with more orthodox teachings.
 While there is certainly significant latitude within Christendom on various issues, there is also a point where divergent beliefs become heresy.
 Some denominations have leaders that doubt the Resurrection or other central Christian beliefs.
 The aware Christian congregant should leave such heretical denominations as quickly as possible.
 Many mainline liberal churches have become little more than social clubs and have suffered the consequences of radically decreased membership.

 Historically, the tragic heresies of the Catholic Church led to the Reformation resulting in alternative church bodies attempting to return to Biblical Christianity.
 The Reformation and its twin, the Counter-Reformation, eventually led to a re-evaluation of beliefs and a change in church practices.</strong